msnts/typst.net/README.md

 // Configure Typst options
 var typstOptions = new TypstOptions
 {
+    // The ExecutablePath will be read from TYPST_EXECUTABLE_PATH environment variable
+    // You can also set it explicitly here if needed
-    ExecutablePath = "/path/to/typst" // e.g., "typst" if it's in PATH
+    // ExecutablePath = "/path/to/typst"
 };

 // Create logger (using console logger for example)